bitshares/bitshares.github.io-old/_posts/en/2015-06-07-migrating-to-bitshares-2.0.md

 unique accounts rather than a single logical account.
 The BitShares 2.0 wallet will have an "import" interface that will allow you to specify a set of private keys and the name of an account that you would like to receive all of the funds associated with those keys.
 Then it will generate a transaction that will spend the full balances from all accounts associated with those keys to your new unified BitShares 2.0 account.
-The BitShares wallet will provide a utility to dump all private keys associated with a given account to make the migration process easy.
+The BitShares 0.9.x wallet will provide a utility to dump all private keys associated with a given account to make the migration process easy.

 ## Transaction History Migration
 All transaction history will be abandoned.
-If you need your transaction history you will have to reference your BitShares wallet.
+If you need your transaction history you will have to reference your BitShares 0.9.x wallet.

 ## Delegate Migration
 All delegates will be migrated to a pair of witness and workers and maintain votes for both.
 There should be no change in income unless your worker and/or delegate get voted out.
+Initially all witnesses will be assigned private keys that are a shared secret between Invictus and the current delegates.
+At any time the delegates can recover the private key that allows them to change their block signing key and take control of their witness.

 ## Exchange Migration
 All exchanges will have at least 30 days to prepare for the new API which is significantly different from BitShares.
 We will encourage all exchanges to migrate as a Gateway.

-## End of Life of BitShares 1.0
+## End of Life of BitShares 0.9.x
 One the appointed snapshot date, BitShares 1.0 will shut down and all delegates will stop producing blocks.
 This is to prevent anyone from attempting to sell assets on the BitShares 1.0 chain.
+It will be up to the individual delegates whether or not to continue BitShares 0.9.x and for the stakeholders to vote in new delegates to continue the chain.

+## Other Details

+* Vesting balances will migrate under the existing terms, if two or more vesting balances were partially claimed as part of the same transaction prior to the snapshot the vesting balances may be merged into a single balance.

-## migration
+## Deprecated Features
-* Account names including dotted (.) child accounts
-* Delegate employment contracts and unclaimed delegate pay
-* Vesting, escrow, multisig balances
-* User-issued assets
-* BitAssets
-* Justify any reallocations or other deviations from BitShares 1
-* What is now deprecated?
+* Wall Messages will not be migrated as the feature is now deprecated
+* Asset description information is no longer part of the blockchain state
+* Account Public Data is deprecated and is no longer part of the blockchain state
+* Asset Public Data is deprecated and is no longer part of the blockchain state